 Ryan White Part A Program Providers collaborate with us to create a continuum of HIV care services that spans medical care, pharmacy, behavioral health, dentistry, case management, food, peer support, legal and disease case management.
 When someone signs up for the program, they select services for which they qualify and that they need.
 We work closely with these providers to offer participants collaborative high quality healthcare.
 Our Part A collaborators are AHF, Care Resource, Broward House, Latinos Salud, SunServe, Memorial Health System, Broward Regional Health System, Broward Regional Health Planning Council, and Legal Aid.

 The Smart Ride first helped us bring back the Nutritionist position at The Poverello Center several years ago.
 The nutritionist seed money coupled with more recent generosity from other organizations has helped us maintain our nutritionist service.
 We began helping at the ride by providing some crew and logistical support.
 In 2017, we’re a recipient of their 10% Lifeline Funding to support our work at the Live Well Center.
 In 2018, we received $20,000 to assist in the purchase of a generator so that post storms, we won’t ever loose food like we did after Hurricane Irma.
 This year, they came to our rescue early with help coping with COVID19.
-In 2022, they funded the purchase of our first HIV testing kits and have helped us with many aspects of our programming.
+In 2022, they funded the purchase of our first HIV testing kits and have helped us with many aspects of our programming until closing in 2023.

 United Way of Broward hosts the Lifeline program, whose original goal was to supply 1,000,000 meals to residents of Broward County.
 Having met this goal long ago , the program continues to supply food to our participants in the form of our Care Bags.
 Our most recent program audit results are available here.